RangerSix/lunar-eclipse-hugo-theme/README.md

-Want to leave a suggestion or even contribute?
+Want to leave a suggestion or even help with this project?
 Yes, Please.
 Any help will be greatly appreciated.
 Besides I need all the help I can get.lol.
 Thank You!

 Welcome.